vishnu458/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of the below steps.
+First, I converted the images to hls, then I applied canny function to that image.
+Then I obtained the quadrilateral region of the lanes and applied hough transform to the resulted image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I added a filtering function to filter out the line segments obtained from houghLinesP function in draw_lines() function.
+Lines on the left half of the image with -0.5 to -0.8 were segregated and averaged out to get the lane line on the left.
+Lines on the right half of the image with 0.5 to 0.8 were segregated and averaged out to get to get the lane line on the right.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+* The pipeline has not been tested with vehicles at the front of ego vehicle.
+* The pipeline may not be accurate with night time driving videos.
+* The pipeline may not work if there are markings on the road (like stop sign)

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use hough transform that can follow the road curvature

-Another potential improvement could be to ...